Dilsv/fork-yeah/README.md

 - Covered in user stories: 7, 12, 32

-### Edit task
+### Edit recipe

-Edit task is a feature of the Tick It site giving users the ability to edit their owned tasks at their will via a form.
+Edit recipe is a feature of the Fork Yeah site giving users the ability to edit their owned recipes at their will via buttons.

 <details>
 <summary>Edit task image</summary>